ayatokura/ai-openscale/cloud-risk-config-ovr-wos-only.md

 ### Work in {{site.data.keyword.aios_full}}
 {: #mrm-risk-config-ovr-wos-only-woswork}

-You’ll use {{site.data.keyword.aios_full}} to validate and monitor your models and to process metrics and KPIs.
+You’ll use {{site.data.keyword.aios_full}} to validate and monitor your models and to process metrics.
 First, you need to do some set up.

 #### Step 1: Activate model risk management features